bigcat-monster/3arthh4ck/README.md

 To set up the 3arthh4ck proxy you need a server, I personally started out using [GCP's](https://cloud.google.com/) free trial.
 The location of that server should be as close as possible to the one you want to play on.
-That server should have an Ip and port which are reachable from the outside.
+That server should have an ip and port which are reachable from the outside.
 The game will run on that server.
 Keep in mind that no matter which account you use on your client, the Minecraft account on the server will always be used when you play.

 ### Setup with docker